JoshuaWise/jellypromise/README.md

 ### .tap(*handler*) -> *promise*

 Like `.finally`, but the `handler` will not be called if this promise is rejected.
 The `handler` cannot change the promise chain's fulfillment value, but it can delay chained promises by returning an unsettled promise (just like `.finally`).
+The handler is invoked with a single argument: the fulfillment value of the previous promise.

 This method is primarily used for side-effects.